gutomezencio/carousel/README.md

-# Simple React Carousel Component
+# React Custom Light Slider

 ### How to run: